 Intrepid Travel Italy is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people who book their trips are solo travellers.
-They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more than G Adventures.
+They tend to use hotels in Italy instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more than G Adventures.
 Intrepid Tours Italy range from a 4 day sailing trip to a 15 day Best of Italy tour.
 Read our Intrepid Travel Reviews

 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.

 MedSailors – Is a sailing company for 18 to 30 year olds.
 They operate a Sicily route stopping at destinations such as Portorosa, Volcano, Salina, Stromboli, Panarea, and Lipari.
 Your seven days accommodation on board is included in the cost, as well as breakfast and lunch each day.
 Medsailors are a great company to meet others, try sailing for the first time (although you don’t have to sail), and have the time of your life sailing around beautiful islands.

-Flavours Holidays – If your dream is to learn how to cook Italian food in Italy or paint the Italian landscapes, Flavours Holidays offers activity holidays for solos.
+Flavours Holidays – If your dream is to learn how to cook Italian food in Italy or paint the Italian landscapes, Flavours Holidays offer activity Italy trips for solos.
 You can choose from pilates holidays, learning Italian, and photography holidays.
 There are no single supplements for their tours of Italy either.

 Italy on a Budget Tours – Italy on a Budget Tours offer affordable Italy tours in Italy for 18 – 39 year olds.
-Whether you are a student or a backpacker, they have plenty of day tours and city breaks across Italy.
+Whether you are a student or planning on backpacking around Italy, they have plenty of day tours and city breaks across Italy.
 Their Italy tours for solo travellers and others, travel to destinations such as Florence, Tuscany, and see places to visit in Rome and so many more.
 Italy on a Budget are what they say they are; cheap travel in Italy.